coinspect/learn-evm-attacks/test/Business_Logic/Team_Finance/README.md

 ## Detailed Description

-The main vulnerability being exploited is locking a custom token using the setup of the locking position to perform a the migration from a Uniswap V2 pool to a V3.
+The main vulnerability being exploited is locking a custom token using the setup of the locking position to perform the migration from a Uniswap V2 pool to a V3.
 The attacker bypassed the migration controls by using protocol's NFT lock positions backed by thes malicious token.

 ```solidity